Joby Aviation's Dubai Launch: Everything We Know About the World's First Air Taxi Service

 Saudi Arabia and Beyond

-Dubai is the first, but not the only, Middle East market in Joby's plans.
+Dubai is the first, but not the only, international market in Joby's plans.
 The company has signed a Memorandum of Understanding (MOU) with Saudi Arabia, signaling potential expansion to the Kingdom as part of its Vision 2030 diversification program.
+Additionally, Joby has announced a $250 million partnership intent with Kazakhstan, further expanding its Central Asian footprint.

 Beyond the Middle East, Joby is pursuing a five-nation regulatory strategy spanning: